 Credit Risk Analysis, Tools: R Studio

-Develop a decision tree to analyze German Credit Data.
+Developed a decision tree to analyze German Credit Data.
 The scoring rules formulated were used to determine if a new applicant is a good or bad credit risk by using algorithms like Entropy and Gini Index.
 ROC curve and confusion matrix were calculated.

 Chicago Crime Data Analysis, Tools: Hadoop Apache Hive and Tableau